-During the Corporation's fiscal year ended March 31, 2001, the Board of Directors held four regularly scheduled meetings and one special telephonic meeting.
-During such fiscal year, each director attended all of the meetings of the Board and the Board committees on which he served, except for Mr. Clarke, who missed one meeting of the Board.
+During the Corporation's fiscal year ended March 31, 2002, the Board of Directors held four regularly scheduled meetings.
+During such fiscal year, each director attended at least 75 percent of the total number of meetings of the Board of Directors and all committees of the Board of Directors on which such director served, except for Mr. Eller, who missed three meetings of the Board of Directors.

-Board members who are not employees of the Corporation, Centex Corporation or any of their respective subsidiaries ("Nonaffiliated Independent Directors") received an annual retainer of \$25,000 for fiscal year 2001.
-Non-affiliated Independent Directors received an additional annual retainer of \$1,000 for each committee on which they served.
+Board members who are not employees of the Corporation, Centex Corporation or any of their respective subsidiaries ("Non-affiliated Independent Directors") received an annual retainer of \$28,000 for fiscal year 2002.
+Non-affiliated Independent Directors received an additional annual retainer of \$1,500 for each committee on which they served.
 In addition, the Corporation reimburses the directors for reasonable expenses incurred in attending Board and Board committee meetings.